HARIHARAN2327/skill-sharing-network/README.md

 ## Notes

 - All database credentials are sourced from environment variables; there are no hardcoded DB usernames/passwords.
-- For production, ensure your cloud MySQL instance is secured (networking, SSL, strong passwords).
+- For production, ensure your cloud PostgreSQL instance is secured (networking, SSL, strong passwords).